 Comparison of anticipated Revenue Collection – comparison of the potential revenue distribution across all Entry and Exit point types modelled across 5years compared to the current actual paid charges from gas year 2017/18.

 The charges mentioned above relate to published charges for “current”.
-I practice there are discounts as a result of the relative capacity discounts and the NTS Optional Commodity charge which reduce the amount paid for those availing of each.
+In practice there are discounts as a result of the relative capacity discounts and the NTS Optional Commodity charge which reduce the amount paid for those availing of each.
 In order to illustrate this, the revenue values can be seed showing the total amount paid by the types of entry and exit point.
 This shows the under recovery driven from discounted capacity requiring high commodity collections.

 Under 0678 the methodology puts more emphasis on recovering revenues from capacity charges.
 With lower interruptible / off-peak discounts the revenues from capacity are increased as a proportion likely to require lower revenue recovery amounts to be collected from revenue recovery charges.